Categories: Electromagnetism, Physics, Plasma physics.

 Again using quasi-neutrality qini=qeneq_i n_i = - q_e n_e, the current density J=qene(ue ⁣ ⁣ui)\vb{J} = q_e n_e (\vb{u}_e \!-\! \vb{u}_i), so:

-Where η\eta is the electrical resistivity of the plasma, see Spitzer resistivity for more information, and a rough estimate of this quantity for a plasma.
+Where η\eta is the electrical resistivity of the plasma, see Spitzer resistivity for more information and a rough estimate of its value in a plasma.

 Now, using that uui\vb{u} \approx \vb{u}_i, we add (u ⁣ ⁣ui)×B0(\vb{u} \!-\! \vb{u}_i) \cross \vb{B} \approx 0 to the equation, and insert J\vb{J} again: